Yahoo Privacy Center

 This policy covers how Yahoo treats personal information that Yahoo collects and receives, including information related to your past use of Yahoo products and services.
 Personal information is information about you that is personally identifiable like your name, address, email address, or phone number, and that is not otherwise publicly available.

 This policy does not apply to the practices of companies that Yahoo does not own or control, or to people that Yahoo does not employ or manage.
-In addition, some companies that Yahoo has acquired have their own, preexisting privacy policies which may be viewed on our acquired companies page.
+In addition, some companies that Yahoo has acquired have their own, preexisting privacy policies which may be viewed on our affiliates page.

 Although the European Commission Safe Harbor Decision 2000/520/EC has been invalidated, Yahoo!
 Inc. continues to be a participant in the the U.S.-EU Safe Harbor and U.S.-Swiss Safe Harbor programs.
 Yahoo does not rely on Safe Harbor to legitimize exports from the EEA to the US.
 To view our certification, visit the U.S. Department of Commerce's Safe Harbor web site.
 For more information about Yahoo's participation in the Safe Harbor program, please visit our Data Transfer page.